JonathanJohann/Research/_posts/Scratch_Pad/2017-01-09-Rising-Temperature.md

 The problem can be found [here](https://leetcode.com/problems/rising-temperature/).

-The problem:

-Given a Weather table, write a SQL query to find all dates' Ids with higher temperature compared to its previous (yesterday's) dates.
+**The Problem:** Given a Weather table, write a SQL query to find all dates' Ids with higher temperature compared to its previous (yesterday's) dates.